LOHKER/LOHK/README.md

   - The ability to store information for any account and card information

 <b>Link:</b>

+The development team of LOHK has decided to move the repo to an organization now, and have renamed the team to be LOHKER instead of Turing.
 To access the current repository that is being worked on, click [here](https://github.com/LOHKER/LOHK).
-We have decided to move the repo to an organization now, and have now renamed the team to be LOHKER instead of Turing.

 <b>Pending:</b>